CLIMAAX/examples/README.md

 **Conclusion**

-The results clearly demonstrated that nighttime ASTER imagery provides a more effective visualization of the urban heat island effect.
-But data analysis is more complex than for Landsat 8.
+The results clearly demonstrated that night-time ASTER imagery provides a more effective visualization of the urban heat island effect.
+But, data analysis is more complex than for Landsat 8.

 We hope that, temperature conversion from Kelvin to Celsius and clipping operation can be performed within in the workflow by means of additional